-Our headquarters is located in Los Angeles, California where we lease an office approximately 2,200 sq ft in size.
-Because we do not have any manufacturing requirements at this time, we believe our current space is sufficient to meet our current needs.
+Our headquarters is located in Los Angeles, California where we lease an office approximately 4,000 square feet in size.
+In February 2018, we opened an administrative office located in Austin, Texas.
+Because we do not have any manufacturing requirements at this time, we believe our current facilities are sufficient to meet our needs.